 Typical adjustments happen for property taxes, condo/strata fees, or any other fees that may have been pre-paid or unpaid by the buyer or seller.

-It is important to always budget for adjustments as they can increase your closings costs.
+It is important to always budget for adjustments as they can increase your real estate closing costs.

 Land Titles Fees